Bugines Batik Costume

 Buginese Livelihood

-Despite their long history of sailing, the Buginese' economy is mostly agrarian in nature.
-The majority of Buginese live off the land, farming rice or cacao on Sulawesi's lush soil.
+Despite their long sailing history, the Buginese's economy is primarily agricultural.
+Most Buginese live off the land, farming rice or cacao on Sulawesi's lush soil.
 Sulawesi rice is widely consumed across eastern Indonesia, and a significant amount of cocoa is exported.
-Coconuts, coffee, cloves, copra, and lumber are among the other Buginese items available.
+Other Buginese items are available for coconuts, coffee, cloves, copra, and lumber.

-Agribusiness has been dominated by the Buginese for three centuries, transporting their excess rice, dried fish, and animals to the surrounding food-stressed regions.
+The Buginese have dominated agribusiness for three centuries, transporting their excess rice, dried fish, and animals to the surrounding food-stressed regions.
 A year or more at sea is not uncommon for some men, who return home only long enough to clean their boats and resupply their supplies.
 Women are typically in charge of the household and the rice harvest.
 Some women have also gone on to become successful merchants and business owners.

 Buginese Boats